 Independence is the key to a successful transition between primary and secondary education.

-The Senior School seeks to create individuals who are independent and fully prepared for the challenges of post 11 and 13 secondary education.
+Through our academic and enrichment programme as well as through co-curricular opportunities, the Senior School seeks to create individuals who are independent and fully prepared for the challenges of post 11 and 13 secondary education.

 Head of Senior School